aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 * Opening a floating **Symbols Editor** window using `Ctrl+E`.
 * Printing data to the **Command Window**.

 For a quick preview, portions of a dataframe can be printed directly to screen using indexing.
-For example, the first five rows the `auto` dataframe can be printed to screen by entering
+For example, the first five rows the `auto2` dataframe can be printed to screen by entering

 ::

-  auto[1:5, .];
+  auto2[1:5, .];

 This is equivalent to using the ``list`` command in Stata